Bose F1 Model 812 Flexible Array Loudspeaker

 Now, we did have time to play about the different settings, and I want to give some advice on how to use it best.
 Bose claims four positions that the speaker array can be used in, but we created a 5th that gives more versatility and better sound in the right situation.

 I explained the official settings and for what use case they work best, but when using a single speaker, the focus of the “straight” setting was next to useless.
-Here we found the sound to be far too centrally focussed with greater presence straight down the middle.
-To resolve this, one engineer suggested mounting the speaker horizontal and using the “C” position of the speaker array.
+Here we found the sound to be far too centrally focused with a greater presence straight down the middle.
+To resolve this, one engineer suggested mounting the speaker horizontally and using the “C” position of the speaker array.

 How does it sound as a PA speaker?